rsmp-nordic/rsmp_core/source/definitions.rst

        are possible for the NTS object.

    Component
-       A component is a object or NTS object.
+       A component is an object or NTS object.

        A component is identified using component-id.